blarth/linkr-react/README.md

 </p>

 ## Overview
-A link sharing platform where users can share content they like and hashtag them
+A link sharing platform where users can share content they like and hashtag them!
+Follow users, discuss posts and see what's trending among the people you follow!

 ## Features